Deployment is not Adoption

 With all these things in mind, Planet Technologies has crafted a complete learning solution – designed purposefully to bring together all aspects of learning and change management to your Microsoft 365 deployments.
 No matter if you are just getting ready to migrate to Office 365 or if you have been there for years.
 Evolve 365 is a solution designed to meet your users where they are, help them understand the technology available to them and help them understand how it can help them transform how they work together.

 The reality we are facing today is that End User Adoption is a requirement of everything we do but getting there requires change and isn’t something that will just happen on its own.
 We cannot simply expect to deploy solutions and our users to engage and use them.
 We need to continually focus on driving value and improving processes for our users and training on the best ways to work better.
 Evolve 365 is the perfect solution.
-Because Evolve 365 accounts for all aspects of learning and change management it is a complete learning solution that is guaranteed to help bring change to your users and drive digital transformation within your agency.
-The adoption journey is never over, new ways of working are always being discovered.
-Now is the time to transition from a reactive training model to a lifelong learner model.

 “Organizations and businesses often forget the untapped potential of employees sharing knowledge and learning with and from each other.
 Peer-to-peer learning encompasses the four main parts of learning – gaining the knowledge, applying that knowledge, getting feedback, and reflecting on what was learned.”